Architecture

 highlight.rs Tree-sitter syntax highlighting (14 languages)

-math.rs KaTeX rendering to MathML
+math.rs pulldown-latex rendering to MathML

 mermaid.rs Mermaid diagrams to inline SVG

-css.rs CSS minification via lightningcss
+css.rs CSS bundling and minification via lightningcss

 template_engine.rs Tera template loading and rendering